shinohara-xiao/diffdomain-sv-lss/README.md

 bash gold_std_RUN.sh
 ```

-## What can we find the matrix that saved ?
+## Where can we find the matrix that saved ?

 172.25.49.139:/lanec3_home/zhangx/diffDomain/data/MatrixFromHic/